Meet Our Team

 FASD BOARD OF DIRECTORS

-We ensure the French American School of Denver’s compliance to its contract with the Denver Public Schools, set and monitor the implementation of school policies, manage the school’s annual budget and financial planning, and hire and evaluate the performance of our school’s Executive Director.
+We ensure the French American School of Denver’s compliance to its contract with Denver Public Schools, set and monitor the implementation of school policies, manage the school’s annual budget and financial planning, and hire and evaluate the performance of our Head of Schools.
+For a complete list of board responsibilities click below.

 Contact the Board – For questions, concerns, or to sign up for the public comments portion of a board meeting, please email Board@fasdenver.org.